 Bathtub Bonding: Certain combinations of characters and antiques placed within the baths will activate a variety of mini scenes.

-Hot-Blooded: Literally - he's very passionate and appreciates people who are as "toasty" (flushed) as he is, mostly because it shows they appreciate the benefits of hot baths.
+Hot-Blooded: He's very passionate and appreciates people who are as "toasty" (flushed) as he is, mostly because it shows they appreciate the benefits of hot baths.

 Four-Star Badass: So much so that his reputation will make every Kobold in the Jowston City States head for the battlefield without question.
 Bonus points for being more than happy to join his troops on the front lines.